James H. Anderson (computer scientist)

-James Hampton Anderson is a Kenan Professor in the computer science department of the University of North Carolina at Chapel Hill.
-He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2012 "for contributions to the implementation of soft-real-time systems on multiprocessor and multicore platforms", and a Fellow of the Association for Computing Machinery in 2013.
+James Hampton Anderson is a Kenan Distinguished Professor in the computer science department of the University of North Carolina at Chapel Hill.

+He was named a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) Computer Society in 2012 "for contributions to the implementation of soft-real-time systems on multiprocessor and multicore platforms," and a Fellow of the Association for Computing Machinery (ACM) in 2013.